Holly Hills, Colorado

 Holly Hills is an unincorporated community and a census-designated place (CDP) located in and governed by Arapahoe County, Colorado, United States.
 Holly Hills is an enclave of the City and County of Denver.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The population of the Holly Hills CDP was 2,521 at the United States Census 2010.
-Denver post office 80222 serves the area.
+The population of the Holly Hills CDP was 2,683 at the United States Census 2020.
+The Denver post office 80222 serves the area.

 Geography

 The Holly Hills CDP has an area of 1.503 km2, all land.